An Approach to Innovative Thinking

 An approach to innovation…I was asked recently by one of my former Microsoft colleagues to answer five questions about how I approach analysis and solutions as part of an ongoing employee mentoring program.
 Here are my answers.

 I start with an outside-in perspective on all ideas.
 If one examines ideas from a very local perspective, using any definition of local (cultural, geographical, existing customers, etc.) there is a great possibility that the idea will reinforce what its owner is after.
-By placing any idea into a big construct, we can see if it can swim or not.
-All ideas in a small bowl will survive.
+Placing any idea into a bigger construct offers perspective.
+Can it swim or not in the pool in which it is placed?
+Most ideas in a small, protected bowl will survive.
 Those same ideas in an ocean either drown or get lost.

 This is why I use scenarios.
 Scenarios force a discipline for seeing a problem from outside of itself.
-Once the idea is put into context, the next thing that needs to happen is to define the attributes of a successful solution, not the solution, but how you will decide if you have a solution.
+After identifying the appropriate context, I then build out the attributes of a successful solution.
+I do not design the solution, but rather define how to know if a solution is viable.

-The middle is the easy part.
-If you understand the context of the problem and if you understand how you will know if you can solve it, you can then spend time exploring dozens of ways within those constraints to attack the problem (or take advantage of the uncertainty).
+If you understand the context of the problem and how you will know if it has been solved, you can then spend time exploring dozens of ways within those constraints to attack the problem.

 Personal approach to learning